npm/template-oss/README.md

 `npm-template-check` is run by `postlint` and will error if the `package.json` is not configured properly, with steps to run to correct any problems.

+### Manual copy

+Template files will be copied automatically when `template-oss` is updated.
+You can force an update with `npm run template-copy`.

 #### Extending